neburrr/Unkraut2.0/README.md

 # Unkraut2.0
-Code of a walking robot developed for an College subject.
+Code of a walking robot developed for a College subject.